Tea Tasting in Boulder

 Boulder Dushanbe Teahouse

 Unless you've been to Tajikistan, you've probably never seen a teahouse like this one.
 Handcrafted by artisans in Boulder's sister city of Dushanbe, the teahouse was shipped piece-by-piece from the Tajikistan city and assembled in Boulder.
-It is an inviting and peaceful place to enjoy one of nearly 100 types of teas and to nosh on locally sourced yet worldly cuisine — all while taking in the vibrant carvings and paintings that cover every inch of the interior.
+It is an inviting and peaceful place to enjoy one of nearly 100 types of teas and to nosh on locally sourced yet worldly cuisine (recommended by the MICHELIN Guide) — all while taking in the vibrant carvings and paintings that cover every inch of the interior.
 In the warmer months, nab a seat on the patio, surrounded by flourishing, fragrant rose bushes.

 Ku Cha House of Tea

 This Chinese teahouse on Pearl Street might look like just a retail shop from the outside, but inside is also a peaceful spot to sit and sip.
 The owners source their loose-leaf tea from family-owned farms during trips to southwest China, taking part in the harvesting and learning about the processing techniques along the way.
 In addition to numerous varieties of Chinese tea, Ku Cha House of Tea also offers teas from around the world, such as chai from India and Yerba Mate from South America.
 Customers can also create their own tea blends at Ku Cha’s tea bar.
 Don't forget to try their new tea-based kombuchas from the refrigerated case inside.

 Pekoe Sip House